-The Investigations and Support Services Division is overseen by the Assistant Chief and is comprised of the Criminal Investigations Unit (CIU) which includes the Crime Scene Search Unit, the Special Investigations Unit (SIU) and the Support Services Unit.
+The Investigations and Support Services Division is comprised of the Criminal Investigations Unit (CIU) which includes the Crime Scene Search Unit, the Special Investigations Unit (SIU) and the Support Services Unit.
 The Criminal Investigations Unit is responsible for the investigation of major felony offenses, select misdemeanors, missing persons, deaths, offenses involving juveniles and the processing of evidence.
 Property and Evidence is also included in this unit.
 The Special Investigations Unit is primarily responsible for narcotics investigations, but is also charged with investigating gambling and prostitution offenses.
 The Support Services Unit includes Educational Services, which provides School Resource Officers to County schools Employee Development, which is responsible for employee training, Recruitment and Selection, which handles all aspects of the hiring process, Accreditation, which is responsible for maintaining all necessary information to maintain compliance with accreditation standards, and Police Information Processing, which is primarily responsible for maintaining the Department's records and providing 24-hour access for both public and officer inquiries.

 The Criminal Investigations Unit is comprised of a captain, two sergeants, six criminal investigators, four crimes scene investigators, and a forensic computer investigator.
 This unit conducts all major case investigations handled by the Department, investigates computer crimes, and processes all major crime scenes.
 In addition, the unit also oversees case management for all cases assigned to officers.

 The Special Investigations Section conducts investigations that focus on the sale and possession of illegal drugs, gambling, illegal alcohol sales and prostitution.
 The SIU consists of a captain, two sergeants and six investigators.